How to relax sphincter muscles for constipation (Dr. Farahat).

 7- Start imagining.

-Now, after making your brain aware of your sphincter tension and feeling, it’s time to control it.
+After making your brain aware of your sphincter tension and feeling, it’s time to control it.

 - Closing your eyes, continue the slow deep breathing.